National Pet Fire Safety Day Tips

 The American Kennel Club and ADT Security Services have joined forces to provide the following tips.

-For additional fire prevention and pet safety guidance from The Red Cross, click here.
+For pet first aid tips from The Red Cross, click here.

 Do you have ideas for preventing your dog from starting fires other than the ones above?
 Please share your suggestions with us in the comments below.